kishorem-mf/spark-jobs/name-matching/README.md

 **Compile sparse similarity library**

-Create conda env containing the required packages first
+Create conda env containing the required packages first:
 ```bash
 conda env create -f environment.yml
 ```

-Activate the environment
+Activate the environment:
 ```bash
 conda activate name-matching
 ```

 Compile Python library written in `C++` and `Cython`.
 This will output an `egg` file.
 ```bash
 ./compile_library.sh
 ```
-This script will remove the current `egg` file, compile the code and move the `egg` file to `infra/name-matching	` as `sparse_dot_topn.egg`.
+This script will remove the current `egg` file, compile the code and move the `egg` file to `infra/name-matching` as `sparse_dot_topn.egg`.

 **Submit Spark job application**

 Run the spark application script which will:
-- group similar data
+- Group similar data
-- match/link each group to a single master record
+- Match/link each group to a single master record

-The output is parquet files with columns:
+The output is Parquet files with columns:
 `COUNTRY_CODE`, `SOURCE_ID`, `TARGET_ID`, `SIMILARITY`, `SOURCE_NAME` and `TARGET_NAME`.

 ```bash